kazurayam/GroovyCompilePhasesDiffer/docs/index.md

 >
 > Say you’re using the @Immutable annotation and want to see what boilerplate code Groovy generates—this class lets you peek under the hood and see the transformed code.

 This conversation with Copilot was useful.
-I wanted to invent a utility that applies the `AstNodeToScriptAdapter` to a single source code with a `@Immutable` annotation for every values of Compilation Phases to unparse the transient AST objects into human-readable \*.groovy source codes.
+I got an idea that I should invent a utility that applies the `AstNodeToScriptAdapter` to a single source code with a `@Immutable` annotation for every value of Compilation Phases to unparse the transient AST objects into human-readable \*.groovy source codes.

 So I developed the `com.kazurayam.groovy.CompilePhasesDiffer`.